South East Busway

-The South East Busway is a grade separated bus-only road running south from the Brisbane central business district to Eight Mile Plains in Queensland, Australia.
-The busway was completed to Woolloongabba in September 2000 and to Eight Mile Plains in April 2001.
-An extension of the busway to School Road at Rochedale was completed in 2014 with no additional busway stations.
-The maximum capacity of the busway is 18,000 commuters an hour during peak periods.
-The busway carries an estimated 70 million passengers annually.
+The South East Busway is a bus-only road running south from the Brisbane central business district to Rochedale in Queensland, Australia.

-The busway allows services to branch off along any part to service nearby suburbs.
-This has been described as the Quickway model of bus rapid transit.

 History

 Busways were considered as one of the options when the Queensland Government developed the 25 year Integrated Regional Transport Plan.
 Other methods such as light and heavy rail were also considered.
 It was recommended that a 75 km network of busway corridors to complement the existing Queensland Rail City network would suit best.

 Busways would allow buses to serve low-density communities and bypass peak hour congestion.
 Busway stations could be developed at key nodes to serve major activity centres, and combining different routes would create high frequency services.

 In 1995, plans for a network of five busway corridors were conceived, linking with the rail network to improve public transport connectivity across the city.
 The busways would improve the operation of the bus fleet, reducing maintenance and running costs and maximising the effectiveness of the region's investment in buses.

 In August 1996, the Queensland Government approved the South East Transit Project to manage the construction of both the northern section of the Pacific Motorway between Mount Gravatt and Logan City and a dedicated 2-lane, 2-way road for buses between the Brisbane CBD and Eight Mile Plains.

 The first section of busway between the existing Queen Street bus station and Woolloongabba was opened to services on 13 September 2000 to coincide with the start of the 2000 Olympic football tournament, for which some matches were held in Brisbane.
 It initially opened for outbound services only, with inbound services commencing on 23 October 2000.
 The second 13.2 km section of busway between Woolloongabba and Eight Mile Plains opened on 30 April 2001.